Bonn-Consulting-UG/web-components/README.md

 - [ ] Check for missing CSS within Classes
 - [ ] LitElements extendend imports doesnt allow styling.
 - [ ] fix -> eslint-disable import/extensions
-- [ ] Add Storybook for each component
 - [ ] Combobox (Functionality seems broken abit ?
 Lion Docs are not completed for it yet )
 - [ ] Icon (Currently doesnt show icons cause we dont have a icons provider)
 - [ ] Pagination currently has no Accessibility Features ?